Aaronontheweb/node-bootcamp/sessions/hour1/javascript-primer/readme.md

 ```

 ## Objects
-- "special"/customized variable
+- "special" variable that can have properties
 - create by using keyword new on a function

-- inside the function, keyword this
+- use keyword this to reference properties explicitly inside functions

 ```JavaScript
 	function customerobject() {